MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ------------------------------ -->
 #### Focus and tabbing

-WebView2 raises events to let the app know when it gains and loses focus.
-For tabbing, there is an API to move focus into WebView2 and an event for WebView2 to request the app to take focus back.
+The WebView2 control raises events to let the app know when the control gains focus or loses focus.
+For tabbing, there's an API to move focus into WebView2 and an event for WebView2 to request the app to take focus back.<!--TODO: specify either user presses the Tab key, or browser tab is selected; disambiguate "tab"/"tabbing"-->

 ##### [C#](#tab/c-sharp)